scalacenter/scalafix/website/src/main/tut/docs/creating-your-own-rule/scalafix-testkit.md

 - Test failures are reported as unified diffs from the obtained output of the rule and the expected output in the `output` project.

-- Assert that a @sect.ref{LintMessage} is expected at a particular line by suffixing the line with the comment `// assert: <LintCategory>`.
+- Assert that a [LintMessage]({{ site.baseurl }}{% link docs/creating-your-own-rule/vocabulary.md %}#lintmessage) is expected at a particular line by suffixing the line with the comment `// assert: <LintCategory>`.
 The test fails if there exist reported lint messages that have no associated assertion in the input file.
 For an example, see the NoInfer test suite:

 ```scala
 val x = List(1, "")// assert: NoInfer.any